briis/unifiprotect/README_0.10.0.md

 `unifiprotect.light_settings` | `entity_id` - Name of entity to adjust settings for.<br>`mode`  - When to turn on light at Motion, where off is never, motion is on motion detection and dark is only when it is dark outside.<br>`enable_at` - When motion is selected as mode, one can adjust if light turns on on motion detection.
 Where fulltime is always, and dark is only when dark.<br>`duration` - Number of seconds the light stays turned on.
 Must be one of these values: 15, 30, 60, 300, 900.<br>`sensitivity` - Motion sensitivity of the PIR.
 Must be a number between 1 and 100. | Adjust settings for the PIR motion sensor in the Floodlight.
 `unifiprotect.set_doorbell_chime_duration` | `entity_id` - The Doorbell attached to the Chime.<br>`chime_duration`  - 0 to 10000 | Set Doorbell Chime duration.

-**Note:** When using *camera.enable_motion_detection*, Recording in UniFi Protect will be set to *detections*.
+**Note:** When using the HA Service *camera.enable_motion_detection*, Recording in UniFi Protect will be set to *detections*.
 If you want to have the cameras recording all the time, you have to set that in UniFi Protect App or use the service `unifiprotect.set_recording_mode`.

 ## UniFi Protect Events